 My father died on the 17th June, 2017.
 He probably would have quite liked that, a palindromic date.
 He died in Berlin, on the commemoration day of a riot against communist rule in 1953.
 It’s the sort of date people like to choose for weddings.
 He will be buried on the 7th July, which also has a nice symmetry to it.
 Unfortunately, that is the only thing that is nice about the manner of his death.

 He told us six months ago that he had an abdominal aortic aneurysm.
 He needed surgery to repair it, and after much deliberation on his part, it was scheduled for the 4th July.
 I remember thinking about the risks involved in either having or not having the surgery, and even though both options can result in death, it seemed so abstract to me, like a bit of bad luck that would only happen to other people.
 People always think they’ll win the lottery, but not die in a car accident.
-His body created a rather similar effect to a catastrophic car accident, all on its own, when his aorta ruptured on the 15th June, and after much entirely pointless medical intervention, he died two days later at about 10 pm.
+His body created a rather similar effect to a catastrophic car accident, all on its own, when his aorta ruptured on the 15th June.
+He lost his entire blood volume in the ambulance, and after much entirely pointless and repulsive medical intervention, he died two days later at about 10 pm.
 We were sitting in a bar called Dollinger on Stuttgarter Platz when we heard that he had died.
 The name of one of the surgeons was Dollinger, which was a coincidence he would have laughed at.
-Maybe the oh her version of him is sitting there, in some parallel universe, on the terrace of a cafe, with the other version of me, and laughing his rather German laugh, which often came complete with slapping thighs and bashing the table.
+Maybe the other version of him is sitting there, in some parallel universe, on the terrace of a cafe, with the other version of me, and laughing his rather German laugh, which often came complete with slapping thighs and bashing the table.

 It’s no doubt universal that when your parents die, you feel that somehow your childhood never existed, as if death negates the past, even though it is just as much alive in your memory as it ever was.
 Those hot Brisbane nights when we pretended we couldn’t sleep, and being a nocturnal animal (another film I really wanted to talk to him about and never got around to it), he was always awake, watching TV.
 On one occasion, he was watching Dune.
 We were six; those giant sandworms were the source of many nightmares.